Variance Covariance Regularization Enforces Pairwise Independence in Self-Supervised Representations

 \begin{remark}[Necessity of variance regularization] Although the variance regularization term does not explicitly appear when minimizing HSIC on all pairs, it is necessary when optimizing $\mX$ to prevent the degenerate solution of $\mX$ being a constant, a common collapse mode of SSL. \end{remark}

-\begin{lemma}[Random linear projectors minimize HSIC of their input] Let $g$ be a random linear projector and $\mX$ has same variance for each column.
-Then, minimizing the covariance of $\mZ=\mX\mW$ with respect to the encoder $f$ amounts to minimizing HSIC with a linear kernel for each pair of variables in $\mX$.
+\begin{lemma}[Random linear projectors minimize HSIC of their input] Let $g$ be a random linear projector with weights $\mW$, and $\mX$ has same variance for each column.
+Then, for large projectors, minimizing the covariance of $\mZ= g(\mX) = \mX\mW$ with respect to the encoder $f$ amounts to minimizing HSIC with a linear kernel for each pair of features in $\mX$.
 (Proof in \cref{app:proofs}.) \end{lemma}

 Since the corresponding kernel in \cref{prop:linar_proj} is linear, only decorrelation can be achieved for such projector's input.
-This however differs from PCA as we optimize over $\mX$ and not $g$'s parameters ($\mW$).
-Proving \cref{prop:linar_proj} requires a projector with orthogonal weights, i.e. $\mW^T\mW=\mI$, which gets more and more accurate with random weights $\mathcal{U}(\nicefrac{1}{\sqrt{D}}, \nicefrac{1}{\sqrt{D}})$ as $P$ (the output dimension of $g$) increases.
+This however differs from PCA, as we optimize over $\mX$ and not $g$'s parameters ($\mW$).
+Proving \cref{prop:linar_proj} requires a projector with orthogonal weights, i.e. $\mW^T\mW=\mI$, which gets more and more accurate with random weights $\mathcal{U}(-\nicefrac{1}{\sqrt{D}}, \nicefrac{1}{\sqrt{D}})$ as $P$ (the output dimension of $g$) increases.
 This follows since the central limit theorem states that the dot-product between two $P$-dimensional weight vectors tends to $0$ with rate $\mathcal{O}(\nicefrac{1}{\sqrt{P}})$.
-Weight initialization in neural nets roughly follows $\mathcal{U}(\nicefrac{1}{\sqrt{D}}, \nicefrac{1}{\sqrt{D}})$, which will be used to implement random projectors.
+Weight initialization in neural nets roughly follows $\mathcal{U}(-\nicefrac{1}{\sqrt{D}}, \nicefrac{1}{\sqrt{D}})$, which will be used to instantiate random projectors.

 \begin{theorem}[MLP projectors with random weights enforce pairwise independence.]
 Let us consider a MLP composed of alternating random linear layers and elementwise nonlinearities.
-Then, minimizing the variance and covariance of the output $\mZ$ enforces pairwise independence between all pairs of variables in the input $\mX$. \end{theorem}
+Then, for large projectors, minimizing the variance and covariance of the output $\mZ$ enforces pairwise independence between all pairs of features in the input $\mX$. \end{theorem}